Postpartum Depression Overview

 You've just had a baby, one of the most important and happiest events in your life.
 "What could make a woman happier than a new baby?" you wonder.
 So why are you so sad?

 We don't know for sure, but you are not alone.
-The fact is that as many as 80% of women experience some mood disturbances in the time after pregnancy (known as the postpartum period).
-They may feel anxious, upset, alone, afraid, or unloving toward their baby, and guilt for having these feelings.
+Many women experience some mood disturbances in the time after pregnancy (known as the postpartum period).
+They may feel anxious, upset, alone, afraid, or unloving toward their baby, and experience some guilt for having these feelings.

 For most women, the symptoms are mild and go away on their own.
-But statistics indicate that 10%-20% of women develop a more disabling form of mood disorder called postpartum depression (PPD).
+But statistics indicate that some women develop a more prominent and disabling form of mood disorder called postpartum depression (PPD).

 Charlotte Perkins Gilman, a prominent American writer and sociologist, wrote about her own struggles with postpartum depression in the 19th and 20th centuries.
 Tragic, infamous cases that involved a claim of postpartum depression or psychosis include those of mothers Andrea Yates and Susan Smith, each of whom killed their children.